m-lamonaca/programming-notes/DotNet/C#/C# Collections.md

 type[,] matrix = {{}, {}, {}, ...};  // {} for each row to initialize
 type[, ,] tensor = new type[n, m, o] // n * m * o tensor

-matrix.Length;  // total numeber of elements (n * m)
+matrix.Length;  // total number of elements (n * m)
-matrix.GetLenght(int dimension); // get the size of a particular direction
+matrix.GetLength(int dimension); // get the size of a particular direction
 // row = 0, column = 1, ...
 ```